ai-agentx/server/README.md

-# AgentX
+# agentx

-AgentX provides a REST API wrapper for the openai agents framework, allowing you to create, manage, and run agents via HTTP endpoints.
+**agentx** provides a REST API wrapper for the openai agents framework, allowing you to create, manage, and run agents via HTTP endpoints.

 ## Features